paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-135-space-programs.md

 ### Statutory Notes

 #### References in Text
-Such date of enactment, referred to in subsec. (d), probably means the date of the enactment of Pub.
+Such date of enactment, referred to in subsec. (d)(1), is a reference to the date of enactment of the National Defense Authorization Act for Fiscal Year 2013, Pub.
 L. 112–239, which was approved Jan.
 2, 2013.
+Such reference was struck out by Pub.
+L. 113–291, § 1071(e)(3)(A), see 2014 Amendment note below.

 #### Prior Provisions
 A prior section 2275, act Aug.
 10, 1956, ch.
 1041, 70A Stat.
 126, which related to award of contracts and review of decisions, was repealed by Pub.
 L. 103–160, div.
 A, title VIII, § 821(a)(1), Nov.
 30, 1993, 107 Stat.
 1704.